 W.S.
 Tyler has pioneered woven wire mesh products for over 140 years and offers wire cloth screen sections from 4 mesh down to 325 mesh for all types/manufacturers of vibrating screens.

 That said, this article will cover the selection process, how much a screen section cost, what warranty options are available to you, and the ordering process.

 What Is a Wire Cloth Screen Section

-Wire cloth screen sections are best defined as a filtration media that are placed in vibrating screen machines and used to separate particles anywhere from 4 mesh down to 325 mesh.
+Wire cloth screen sections, also known as aggregate screen cloth, are best defined as a filtration media that are placed in vibrating screen machines and used to separate particles anywhere from 4 mesh down to 325 mesh.
 Typically, Sections consist of 1 or 2 layers of woven wire cloth and a clamping hook.

 Now, vibrating aggregate screening machines employ one or multiple decks to allow for optimal particle separation.
 Depending on the dimension of your machine, each deck can hold multiple screen sections.

 Selecting the right screen section specifications

 Generally, aggregate screen cloth specifications are known within your operation.
 If this is not the case and you are starting from scratch, the supplier can spec out your screens.

 This consists of determining the exact mesh opening, layer configuration, and weave type you need.
 We will dive into weave types shortly.